Adaptive Level One

 Volunteer and bi ski tether training is provided by an adaptive programme co-ordinator at Mt Ruapehu, Cardrona and the Remarkables.
 The co-ordinators can also arrange the volunteer sessions.
 Volunteer training in the South Island is typically on resort opening weekends.
 For further information please contact Jane Stevens the Course Manager – firstname.lastname@example.org.

-The assessment of candidates is performed on a continuous basis during the course and through a written paper on disability awareness.
-The written paper assesses candidates’ ability to adapt the NZSIA progressions for each discipline noting the main points to teach helpers and identifying the main red flags for disabilities associated with each discipline.
-Pre-course work, given out prior to the course, covers a wide range of disabilities.
-This will be accepted at the start of the course for marking and will go toward the final mark.
+The assessment of candidates is performed on a continuous basis during the course and through an online E-learning module.
+During the course you will be asked to demonstrate knowledge and usage of commonly used equipment and show a basic understanding of common disabilities and how we can adapt NZSIA and SBINZ progressions to suit.
+The online E-learning module assesses candidates’ ability to adapt the NZSIA progressions for each discipline noting the main points to teach helpers and identifying the main red flags for disabilities associated with each discipline.
+The online E-learning module is available on the NZSIA website and can be completed any time before the first day of the exam.

 If you are planning on taking this course at Turoa or Whakapapa, please click here to watch an important safety video.